run-ai/docs/docs/admin/admin-ui-setup/project-setup.md

     * Set a time limit for Idle Interactive Jobs, i.e. an Interactive Job idle for X time is stopped.
 Idle means no GPU activity.
     * You can set if this idle time limit is effective for Interactive Jobs that are Preemptible, non-Preemptible, or both.

 The setting only takes effect for Jobs that have started after the duration has been changed.

-On some use cases you would like to stop Training Jobs if X time elapsed since they have started to run.
-This can be to clean up stale Training Jobs or Jobs that are running for too long probbaly because of wrong parameters set or other errors of the model.
+In some use cases, you would like to stop Training Jobs if X time elapsed since they have started to run.
+This can be to clean up stale Training Jobs or Jobs that are running for too long probably because of wrong parameters set or other errors of the model.

 To set a duration limit for Training Jobs: